Impact of the COVID-19 pandemic on social media: Usage by world leaders

 On 7 April 2020, former U.S. President Donald Trump utilized Twitter and the #AmericaWorksTogether hashtag to highlight companies aiding in mitigating the economic impacts of the virus by hiring employees and supplying health workers with necessary equipment.

 Queen Elizabeth II and other members of the British royal family have also used social media to communicate with the public.
 Comments from the Queen were shared on the royal family's Instagram account, and in the lead-up to V-E Day, information based on the Queen's memories from a 1985 interview was posted on Instagram.
 Several royal family members participated in Zoom calls with nurses to commemorate International Nurses Day, which subsequently posted on their YouTube page.
-Prince William and Catherine Middleton allowed their Instagram account to be "taken over" for 24-hours by Shout85258, the UK's first 24/7 crisis text line they launched with Prince Harry and Meghan Markle in May 2019.
+Prince William, Duke of Cambridgem and Catherine, Duchess of Cambridge allowed their Instagram account to be "taken over" for 24-hours by Shout85258, the UK's first 24/7 crisis text line they launched with Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex in May 2019.
 The Dutch royal family used their Instagram account to share a video of King Willem-Alexander, Queen Máxima and their teenage daughters clapping for first responders, accompanied by a brief speech by the King.